aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Indicates whether parsing pivot cached records when loading the file.
 The default value is false.

+**Remarks**

 Only applies for Excel Xlsx, Xltx, Xltm , Xlsm and xlsb file

 **Returns:**
 boolean